 Own it.
 Get to know it.
 Intimately.
 It is exclusively and personally yours.
 It is one thing you can have all to yourself.

 Many people don’t want to hear about it.
-Many people want to fix it so that they don’t have to watch you bear it.
-That might cause them to pay attention to their own pain.
+Many people want to fix it so that they don’t have to watch you bear it, because they might then pay attention to their own pain.

-We all know with certainty, when we are honest with ourselves, but we cannot run away from our pain.
+When we are honest with ourselves, we know we cannot run away from our pain.
 No matter how long we keep running, it is still there.

 If your heart has been bruised or broken or wounded, you may think it is too weak to carry your pain.
-That’s “thinking.”
-That’s a different “muscle” than your heart.
+But that’s “thinking,” and uses a different ‘muscle’ than your heart.

 The only one who can know your pain intimately is you.
-And, oh my, do we not know with certainty that our pain aches to be known?
+And, oh my, we know with certainty that our pain aches to be known.
 Give your pain your love.
 Give your pain your compassion.
 Have a self-pity party.

 We permit self-pity to shame us because we are acculturated to avoid pain.
 Pity is a very strong and clear signal that you have avoided your pain for too long.
 Maybe the people closest to you did not want to be intimate with your pain.
 And when you are close to them, you yourself are discouraged from being intimate with your pain.

 The following exercise struck me as ridiculous and corny also.
 But, I didn’t have to do it many times to feel its deep and lasting impact.
-And it helps me to revisit it periodically also.
+And it helps to revisit it periodically.

-And quiet solitude, sit across from a couch pillow as your pain.
+In quiet solitude, sit across from a couch pillow as your pain.
 Study its physical details.
-Then have a chat, and speak to it, speak for it, and inten to both of you.
+Then have a chat, and speak to it, speak for it, and *listen*, to both of you.

 What are you?
 “I am your pain.”